run-ai/docs/docs/Researcher/cli-reference/runai-logs.md

 ## Description

-Show the logs of a job
+Show the logs of a Job.

 ## Synopsis